-I was born and mostly raised in the U.S. South.
+I was born and mostly raised in the US South.
 But I spent two formative years as a child in Bonn, (West) Germany, where I went to an echt kindergarten and first played soccer.
-After my family moved back to the States, I graduated from high school in Alabama and went to college at Ole Miss.
+After my family moved back to the States, I graduated from high school in Alabama and went to college atthe University of Mississippi, where I studied at the Croft Institute for International Studies.
 A Fulbright fellowship then took me to back to Germany for postgraduate teaching and study; that year, I also played keys in a band with erstwhile krautrockers and became a fan of Bundesliga club Borussia Mönchengladbach, whose games I still watch on weekends.
-Berlin and New York were then home for several years until I moved to Geneva to study at the Graduate Institute of International and Development Studies (IHEID).
-I went on to earn a PhD in history from Duke.
-The photographs below are mine.
+Berlin and New York were then home for several years while I worked as a freelance editor.
+I then moved to Geneva to study at theGraduate Institute of International and Development Studies (IHEID).
+I went on to earn a PhD in history from Duke University.

 Haus der Kulturen der Welt, Berlin, DE